letstri/vaxee/docs/getting-started.md

 ## Usage

-Let's create a simple store with a counter.
+Let's create a simple store with a counter and a user.

 ```ts
 import { createStore } from "vaxee";